 LISSA’s objectives shall be:

-2. Providing access to and knowledge of information relevant to library and information science.
+- Providing access to knowledge and information relevant to library and information science.

-4. To act as a liaison for and promote the interests of the student body to the GSLIS administration and faculty.
+- Acting as a liaison for and promoting the interests of the student body to the SOIS administration and faculty.

-5. To act as a liaison for and promote the interests of the student body to the Dominican University administration.
+- Acting as a liaison for and promoting the interests of the student body to the Dominican University administration.

-6. To act as a liaison for and promote the interests of the student body to the Rebecca Crown Library.
+- Acting as a liaison for and promoting the interests of the student body to the Rebecca Crown Library.